 The MPF prosecutor who brought the lawsuit against Frigorífico Amazonas stated that CCCA’s support has been essential for him to take action.
 According to him, “[t]he MPF has its personnel and structural difficulties.
 The analyses made by our experts sometimes take years, because there is a backlog, an organization that needs to be followed. […] The analysis made by CCCA was delivered in 40 days. […] [This] is a successful work and an example of a partnership that we hope to continue in the future, perhaps even on a larger scale”.
 Indeed, having automated and further accelerated its processes, CCCA is currently supporting MPF investigations against nine additional Brazilian slaughterhouses.

 In another example, CCCA has provided evidence and analysis to support litigation in France against supermarket giant Casino over deforestation and human rights violations.
 CCCA established that Casino regularly bought beef from three slaughterhouses owned by JBS, a multinational meatpacker.
 The slaughterhouses sourced cattle from 592 suppliers responsible for at least 50,000 hectares of deforestation between 2008 and 2020.
+CCCA further prepared two reports analysing the social damage caused by raising cattle on occupied land, and quantifying the economic impact of the deforestation (see summary reports – in PT).
 This case significantly impacts on illegal deforestation in Brazil and beyond.
-This is because Casino is Latin America's largest food retail company and it is known to be exposed to deforestation risk in its beef supply chain.
+This is because Casino is Latin America’s largest food retail company and it is known to be exposed to deforestation risk in its beef supply chain.
 This is also the first time that a French supermarket chain has been taken to court over deforestation under the French due diligence law, and for indigenous organizations from Brazil and Colombia to request compensation for the damages done to their customary lands and their livelihoods.
+Some of the evidence generated by CCCA for the Casino case—showing that JBS facilities illegally sourced cattle from the Uru-Eu-Wau-Wau Indigenous territory in the Brazilian state of Rondônia—was also used by Mighty Earth in support of a campaign against Carrefour, another French supermarket chain.
+As a result of this campaign and the legal risks caused by the Casino case, Carrefour halted its beef supplies from two JBS slaughterhouse linked to deforestation.
 CCCA will continue to roll out similar cases.

 These examples illustrate how corporations driving illegal deforestation can be held accountable for it.
 They also show that sourcing cattle from illegally deforested land, or financing or otherwise cooperating with companies that are involved in illegal deforestation, involves increasing legal, financial and reputational risks.
 Accordingly, any slaughterhouse, their trading partners or financiers should proactively analyse the slaughterhouses’ supply chains.
 By ensuring that their own supply chains or portfolios do not include any illegal deforestation commodities, those corporations can avoid risks and comply with their due diligence or voluntary sustainability obligations.